-- 2. Was the agreement entered into before the private company's lodgment day? - 3.
-Is the interest rate equal to or higher than the benchmark interest rate (published by the RBA before the start of the income year?) - Does the loan agreement provide for minimum yearly repayments (comprising interest at the benchmark interest rate or higher plus proportional principal - 5.
+- 1. Is the agreement in writing? - 2.
+Was the agreement entered into before the private company's lodgment day? - Is the interest rate equal to or higher than the benchmark interest rate (published by the RBA before the start of the income year?) - Does the loan agreement provide for minimum yearly repayments (comprising 4. interest at the benchmark interest rate or higher plus proportional principal repayments)? - 5.
 Is the loan secured by a mortgage over real property?